Online Learning Program, “Think about Peace – Hiroshima as a starting point” is available!

 1.Hiroshima: Starting from the ashes

-1-1 World War and Nuclear Weapons – Influence on international politics
+1-1 World War II and Nuclear Weapons – Impact on international politics

-1-4 The Flourishing of the Movement to Ban Atomic and Hydrogen Bombs and the Reality of International Politics
+1-4 The Rise of the Atomic Bomb Ban Movement and Reality of International Politics

 2. Ideal and Reality: International politics concerning nuclear weapons during cold war and post-cold war